nightroman/Helps/README.md

 be created for everything that supports XML help: cmdlets, providers, scripts, and functions in scripts or modules.

-Help scripts are almost WYSIWYG, they look very similar to the result help.
-Still, they are PowerShell scripts and this makes a lot of useful features easy.
-One of them is building localized help files.
+Help scripts are similar to the result help and they are easier to compose than XML.
+Scripts make a lot of things easy.
+One of them is building localized help.

 ## Quick Start